joykim137/LPTHW/Exercise Summaries.md

 ## LPTHW : Exercise 18
 ### Summary
 I created ex18.py.
 I learned about functions.
 I used variations of print commands.

+# 2017-03-10
+## LPTHW : Exercise 19
+### Summary
+I created ex19.py.
+I used function to see different outcome.
+I gave different values to the function "cheese_and_crackers."